-Area H-1 (49 acres) and Area H-2 (7 acres) are separated from the main portion of the Thomas Farm by Key West Avenue (MD 28 Relocated).
-Existing and planned land uses in the area north of Key West Avenue are predominantly office employment in character.
-The Plan designates these properties as suitable for office and industrial uses (I-3 Zone) due to their location near major planned roads and other similar uses.
-Industrial and office uses are, however, dependent upon the programming of adequate roadway improvements.
-Key West Avenue Extended is essential to service this area.
-Only when this roadway is programmed for construction will the property be suitable for rezoning to office and industrial uses.
-In the interim, the Plan recommends maintaining the R-200 Zone.
+Area Fil.
+(49 acres) and Area Fil.
+(7 acres) are separated from the main portion of the Thomas Farm by Key West, evenue (MD 28 Relocated).
+Existing and planned land uses in the area north of Key West.
+Avenue are predominantly office employment in character.
+The File resignates these properties as suitable for office and industrial uses (1-3 Abre) due to their location near major planned roads and other similar uses.
+Houseast up office uses are, however, dependent upon the programming of adequate roughesty improvements.
+Key West Avenue Extended is essential to sesuce this treat.
+Only when this roadway is programmed for construction built in property be suitable for rezoning to office and industrial uses.
+In the interpy, he Plan recommends maintaining the R-200 Zone.
 Any development proposed should protect the stream valley, steep slopes, and the floodplain and buffer the site from proposed Key West Avenue.